aQaTL/aqaSend/notes.md

 ## Start - the basics

-- [ ] Upload public files that will automatically be removed after one download
+- [x] Upload public files that will automatically be removed after one download
   - That means we should have a directory called "1" in the "per_download_count" bucket
+- [ ] Accounts
+  - [ ] Logging in
+  - [ ] Greying out properties that are not available for unregistered users

+## Error handling - HTTP

+- [ ]